gibatronic/vigilia/README.md

 npm install vigilia --save-dev
 ```

-in your `makefile` or `package.json` declare the files you want to watch and the command that shall be run whenever something changes:
+In your `makefile` or `package.json` declare the files you want to watch and the command that shall be run whenever something changes:

 ```
 vigilia [options] pattern:command ...
 ```

-for example, in a `package.json`:
+For example, in a `package.json`:

 ```json
 {